-Please help KHP reach new supporters and create a successful event by hosting a table.
+Please help KHP reach new supporters and create a successful event by hosting a table of 10.
 All you need to do is invite friends and colleagues to sit at your table – we will provide email language for your invitees.
 On event day, your role is simply to be a gracious host to your guests and hand out the donation response forms and envelopes when our lead fundraiser makes the “pitch” towards the end of the event.
 All gifts are confidential.

 All materials will be ready for you on the day and we stand by to help you every step of the way.